 The Picture-in-Picture mode allows you to watch YouTube in a minimized window, while working on a document or spreadsheet.
 You can find below the steps to Enable Picture-In-Picture Mode on Mac.

-Picture-in-Picture Mode On Mac
+Enable Picture-in-Picture Mode on Mac

-While the YouTube video is in PiP Mode, you can drag the Video to any corner of the screen and resize the Video to any size that suits you.
+While the YouTube video is in PIP Mode, you can drag the Video to any corner of the screen and resize the Video to any size that suits you.

-In case you want to watch the Video in regular Mode on YouTube, you can easily disable the PiP Mode by hovering your mouse over the Video and clicking on the little Arrow icon that you will see at the bottom of the Video (See image below)
+You can easily disable the PIP Mode at any time by hovering your mouse over the Video and clicking on the little Arrow icon that can be seen at the bottom of the Video.

 To close the Video in PIP Mode, hover your mouse over the Video and click on the “X” icon located at the top left corner of the Video.